 RAYA

-Raya is a must-visit On Phuket for homestyle southern Thai cooking.
+Raya is a must-visit on Phuket for homestyle southern Thai cooking.
 Tables are always full at this charming restaurant that sits in a 130-year old house.
 Popular dishes include crab meat in coconut milk, crispy shrimp in chili sauce, fish with yellow curry and spicy seafood soup.

 SRI PANWA’S BABA’S NEST